-It’s a smart move in many ways, especially for those in their 30s who know that having children in a few years away - storing eggs for the future is wise.
+It’s a smart move in many ways, especially for those in their 30s who know that having children is a few years away - storing eggs for the future is wise.

-What else will we look back and consider having been a smart move, nudged on by the pandemic?
-Probably not spending hours making sour dough bread, in my opinion.
+What else will we look back on and consider having been a smart move, nudged on by the pandemic?
+Probably not spending hours making sourdough bread, in my opinion.
 Perhaps it will be our new devotion to home.
 Perhaps better hygiene.

 I’m going to enjoy slowing down over the holidays and read stories about how this pandemic has shifted our world for the better.

-If you have questions about egg freezing, email me (email@example.com) or get a referral to us from a family physician to have a consult with one of our fertility doctors.
+If you have questions about egg freezing, email me (firstname.lastname@example.org) or get a referral to us from a family physician to have a consultation with one of our fertility doctors.

 Reproductive Endocrinology & Infertility

 Inclusion of all gender and sexually diverse people is an important value of Olive Fertility Centre.
 We are continuously striving to create an environment of compassionate belonging where all of the 2SLGBTQIA+ community are supported, valued and respected.